OmegaLeWolf/OmegaLeWolf/README.md

   <h4>
       Heyo!
 I'm Omega!
 I'm a Software Engineering student in the Algarve, Portugal.
 I'm interested primarily in software engineering and game development, but I tend to branch out to other things too such as Web development and Graphic Design.</h4>

-  <h4>I'm currently learning C#, GDScript, the Godot Engine and Frontend and backend web development.</h4>
+  <h4>I'm currently learning C, BASH, CLI, Penetration Testing and Frontend / backend web development.</h4>

-  <h4>I have my own discord server where I'll post random snippets of code for no apparent reason and I have a discord bot you can interact with over there too!
-Not just that, if you want to contact me you can by joining that server or messaging me privately.
-My discord is Omega#8865. </h4>
-  <h3>discord.gg/SxggJMk9bH</h3>

   </h4>
 </div>